Winston throws 4 TD passes, Buccaneers outlast Rams 55-40

-LOS ANGELES (AP) — Jameis Winston passed for 385 yards and threw two of his four touchdown passes to Chris Godwin, and Ndamukong Suh returned Jared Goff’s fumble 37 yards for a touchdown with 1:06 to play in the Tampa Bay Buccaneers’ 55-40 victory over the previously unbeaten Los Angeles Rams on Sunday.
+Jameis Winston passed for 385 yards and threw two of his four touchdown passes to Chris Godwin, and Suh returned Jared Goff’s fumble 37 yards for a touchdown with 1:06 to play in the Buccaneers’ 55-40 victory over previously unbeaten Los Angeles on Sunday.

 Godwin had career highs of 12 catches for 172 yards as the Buccaneers (2-2) jumped to an early 21-0 lead and then scored 24 points in a wild fourth quarter to complete the highest-scoring game in the franchise’s 44-year history.

-The Bucs still barely held off the defending NFC champions, but Suh’s TD return against his old teammates capped an impressive win for first-year coach Bruce Arians.
+Suh made a TD return against his old teammates after Barrett forced the fumble with his ninth sack of the young season.
+Tampa Bay gave up 518 total yards, but hung on for its first win over the Rams since 2010 in a potentially momentous performance under first-year coach Bruce Arians.

+“We knew it was going to come down to the last five minutes of that game, whether we played well or not,” Arians said.
+“We did today, and we’re learning.
+It was a tough loss last week, but victories like these galvanize a team, and this team is starting to believe and see what they can be.”

 Goff passed for a career-high 517 yards and two touchdowns, but the Rams’ $134 million quarterback also threw three interceptions for the second time in his career.
-Goff then fumbled while being sacked by Shaquil Barrett as the Rams (3-1) attempted a tying drive, and Suh scooped and scored against the team with which he reached the Super Bowl last season.
+Goff coughed it up while being sacked by Barrett as the Rams (3-1) attempted a tying drive, and Suh scooped and scored against the team with which he reached the Super Bowl last season.

+“They did a great job applying that pressure and keeping it on all day,” Goff said.
+“It’s frustrating.
+It’s something we need to get fixed quickly.”

 Peyton Barber and Ronald Jones II rushed for TDs, and Cameron Brate also had a TD reception .
-Winston picked apart the Los Angeles secondary while going 28 of 41, and Godwin had the most catches by a Tampa Bay receiver since Keyshawn Johnson in 2001 — and it almost wasn’t enough.
+Winston picked apart the Los Angeles secondary while going 28 of 41, while Godwin had the most catches by a Tampa Bay receiver since Keyshawn Johnson in 2001 — and it almost wasn’t enough.

+“It just solidifies something that we already know: that we can play with anybody,” Godwin said.

 Tampa Bay went up 45-27 with 11:35 to play when Mike Evans burned Marcus Peters for a 67-yard TD capped by some goal-line showboating.
 But after Cooper Kupp caught a 29-yard TD pass, Peters returned an interception 32 yards for a touchdown with 8:11 to play.

-Peters scored despite taking a helmet-to-helmet hit at the goal line from left tackle Donovan Smith that kept him out of the rest of the game under evaluation for a concussion.

 Tampa Bay went back ahead by eight when Winston led a 72-yard drive capped by Matt Gay’s short field goal with 2:35 left.
 Goff got the Rams to midfield, but Barrett and Suh finished strong in Tampa Bay’s first game in Los Angeles since 1993.

 Robert Woods had 13 catches for 164 yards, and Kupp added nine catches for 121 yards.
 Goff went 45 of 68 while under regular pressure in a Rams offense that didn’t look much like the relentless machine built by Sean McVay in his first two seasons in LA, despite its lofty statistics and final point total.

+“Knowing McVay and being with them all last year, they want to pass the ball,” Suh said.
+“They pride themselves on getting yardage and making plays in the air, although they have some great running backs.”

 Todd Gurley rushed for two touchdowns, but got only five carries for 16 yards in the Rams’ nonexistent running game.

-The Buccaneers opened a five-game stretch away from Tampa with compelling play on both sides of the ball, surprising just about everybody in the Coliseum who watched their loss to the Giants last week.

-Winston found a groove immediately with his receivers, while the Rams’ offense started off with another dose of its early-season inconsistency and curious play-calls .
-McVay called 13 passes and a receiver sweep before his first proper running play.

 INJURIES